 The opm package for the free statistical software environment R offers tools for storing the curve kinetics, aggregating the curve parameters, recording associated metadata of organisms and experimental settings as well as methods for analyzing these highly complex data sets graphically and statistically.
 The package also includes 95% confidence plots, enhanced heatmap graphics and customized multiple comparisons of means procedures for comparing the estimated curve parameters.
 It is also possible to discretize these parameters and to export them for investigations with other programs and for generating reports for taxonomic journals such as IJSEM.
 Export and import in the YAML, JSON or CSV format facilitates the data exchange among labs.
 The CSV files produced by the OmniLog® reader can not only be easily imported but also batch-converted in large numbers.

-package for R
+The opm package for R is a

 comprehensive software for analysing phenotype microarray and